How to Install Custom Fonts for Google Docs

-In this article, I will show you how to use the Google Fonts repository in your Google Docs documents, as well as how to install them to a Windows 10 machine for local use.
+In this article, we’ll show you how to use the Google Fonts repository in your Google Docs documents, as well as how to install them to a Windows 10 machine for local use.
 So, without wasting any more time, let’s get started.

 Add New Custom Fonts to Google Docs Documents